julyfun/ds-proj1/README.md

 - Run the tests by compiling `Stage 2 - Balanced BST` and run `./main`, this may take a few seconds

-- Normal tests for the interfaces are implemented in different functions in `main.cpp`, generally including all the cases for `Stage - 1`:
+- Normal tests for the interfaces are implemented in different functions in `main.cpp`, generally covering all cases in `Stage - 1`:

 ```cpp
 test_rbtree_insert()